13-12-2017 | di COOPI

 Chad: education against manipulation

 December, 5th 2017- In the Lake Chad Basin, an area in which a massive number of families has been displaced due to the ongoing humanitarian crisis, COOPI is operating in partnership with French ONG Handicap International to train 35 teachers to properly assist children and adolescents in need of psychosocial support.
-The program is being developed within a project financed by ECHO; it will be12 months long and it started on June, 1st, with the aim to «guarantee fair access to high-quality education in safe environments».
+The program is being developed within a project financed by the EU Humanitarian Aid (ECHO); it will be 12 months long and it started on June, 1st, with the aim to «guarantee fair access to high-quality education in safe environments».

 COOPI regards education as a fundamental step in personal development not just for the possibilities it provides career-wise, but above all because it stimulates the adoption of critical thinking, an excellent form of self-defense from psychological manipulations/abuse.
 This becomes crucial in the context of the Basin, where Boko Haram forces the recruitment of many petit-soldats (child soldiers) who are incapable of opposition by exploiting ideological and religious indoctrination alongside violence.
 The ongoing program aims to instill such intellectual resistance not only in the young beneficiaries, but in their parents as well.
 Francis Allarassem, Head of Project, explains: